commons-garden/commons-garden.github.io/content/person/mixmix.md

 ---
 title: mixmix
 imageType: png
-description: a new zealander who works on local-first tech for common good. fan of sci-fi, magic the gathering, financial interdependence
+description: a new zealander who works on local-first tech for common good
-type: hidden
 category: person
+type: public
 date: 2023-03-07
 ---

-TODO content
+Fan of sci-fi, magic the gathering, financial interdependence